arduino/help-center-content/content/Hardware Support/Portenta Family/Update-Wi-Fi-firmware-on-Portenta-H7-boards.md

 id: 4403365234322
 ---

 In this article, we will go through a step-by-step process on how to get the latest Wi-Fi firmware on your Portenta H7 board.
-Before updating the WiFi firmware, make sure the bootloader is up-to-date.
-You can update the bootloader by following the Portenta documentation page [here](https://docs.arduino.cc/tutorials/portenta-h7/updating-the-bootloader).

 ## Supported boards